The Secret of How the This Is Us Cast Formed Their Extraordinary Bond

 Kevin Winter/Getty Images for Turner

 Sterling K. Brown knows costar Justin Hartley is the only Chicago-area native with a lifelong obsession of the L.A.
 Dodgers.
-Milo Ventimiglia is quick to answer "the man loves tea" (specifically peppermint with honey and lemon) when quizzed about Brown's drink of choice and everyone involved with This Is Us how much Ventimiglia loves to drop a good F-bomb.
+Milo Ventimiglia is quick to answer "the man loves tea" (specifically peppermint with honey and lemon) when quizzed about Brown's drink of choice and everyone involved with This Is Us knows how much Ventimiglia loves to drop a good F-bomb.
 "He works in profanity like artists work in clays or oils," jokes Hartley.
 Never in anger, though, notes Brown, "It's like pure exuberance of f--k."

-So what does it matter really that Mandy Moore wasn't aware that of all the emojis she overuses Chrissy Metz most prefers the big red heart or that Brown believes Hartley's favorite artist is Justin Bieber?
+So what does it matter really that Mandy Moore wasn't aware that of all the emojis she overuses, Chrissy Metz most prefers the big red heart or that Brown believes Hartley's favorite artist is Justin Bieber?
 As Moore wrapped up the taping of The Hollywood Reporter's 2017 test, "We kinda know each other....You know what the most important thing is?
 We love each other."

 What's not to love, really?
-Now deep into their third season, the beloved, award-winning NBC drama, which weaves seamlessly between past, present and future to chronicle the trials of the deeply connected Pearson family, is still garnering ratings (more than 10 million tuned in for September's premiere) and that all-important water cooler chatter, having successfully avoided the dreaded sophomore slump that can befall a show that makes a particularly successful debut.
+Having just wrapped their third season with another cliff-hanger, the beloved, award-winning NBC drama, which weaves seamlessly between past, present and future to chronicle the trials of the deeply connected Pearson family, is still garnering ratings (more than 10 million tuned in for September's premiere) and that all-important water cooler chatter, having successfully avoided the dreaded sophomore (or junior year) slump that can befall a show that makes a particularly successful debut.
 The key, Ventimiglia tells E!
 News, was sticking with what worked from the start: this idea that people, while certainly flawed, are inherently good.
 "When something comes out of the gate so strong and they think they need to go bigger and wider...the thing is not to change the formula."

 So they didn't, striking the perfect balance of wrapping up certain storylines in a gratifying manner (the mystery of Jack's death could have certainly been dragged out longer than a season and a half), while leaving others lingering just long enough to maintain interest.
-Inquiring minds still want to know, for instance, what's going on with future Randall and Beth's visit to see her.

 Frank Micelotta, Vince Bucci // Fox

 The cast is equally satisfied, raving about the complex material they're able to dig into each week.
 And the pay's not bad either.
-In a move once perfected by the Friends cast, the actors who comprise the five adult Pearsons—Ventimiglia, 41, Moore, 34, Brown, 42, Metz, 38, and Hartley, 41—banded together to renegotiate their contracts ahead of their third year.
+In a move once perfected by the Friends cast, the actors who comprise the five adult Pearsons—Ventimiglia, 41, Moore, 34, Brown, 42, Metz, 38, and Hartley, 42—banded together to renegotiate their contracts ahead of their third year.
 While some of the bigger names arrived on set with sizable paydays, others were making as little as $40,000 per episode.
 Their salary now: a not-too-shabby $4.5 million a season.

 Plus, they actually like coming to work.
 No, really.
 Asked by E!
 News' Sibley Scoles to dish about who the straggler was when it comes to call times, cast members were stumped.
 "No one's late to set," Ventimiglia asserted.
 "Everyone's excited to be there."